 Denver Metroplex Airspace Redesign

-The Federal Aviation Administration (FAA) recently held informational workshops to distribute information on the proposed airspace improvements for the Denver metro area.
+In 2017 the Federal Aviation Administration (FAA) held informational workshops to distribute information on the proposed airspace improvements for the Denver metro area.
 The FAA hopes redesigning the airspace will address inefficiencies that impact several airports in Colorado including DIA and Centennial Airport which cost over $1.8 million in fuel annually.

 The Denver Metroplex redesign may involve changes in aircraft flight paths and altitudes in certain areas.
 The City of Cherry Hills Village is currently in the arrival and departure path for both DIA and Centennial Airport.
 These changes could substantially increase flight traffic over the Village, as much as a flight every few minutes.